sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 - API Testing tools
 - Applications of API
 - API Summary
-- Flask and Django
-- What is Flask?
-- What is Django?
-- Key Differences
 - SOAP Vs. REST: Difference between Web API Services
 - What is SOAP (Simple Object Access Protocol)?
 - What is REST (Representational State Transfer)?